When should I use Coda?

 With your data in a Table, you can now add columns to edit or calculate based your data.
 Coda has a wide array of formulas, including most everything you'd find in competing spreadsheet products like Microsoft Excel, as well as formulas that allow you to pull in data from the web, like Google Maps data.

 Coda's formula language allows you to manipulate and calculate data as you would in Excel, with some key differences: you can use named objects to refer to columns, instead of using letters; and you can use a dot operator instead of needing to nest formulas within one another.

 Step 3: Add views of your data

 Next you'll want to add Views of your data.
 It's common for Tables in Coda to have more than one view elsewhere in the document.
-Maybe you want each Section to show each teammate's to-dos by person; or maybe you want to split your CRM list by geography in different sections.
+Maybe you want each page to show each teammate's to-dos by person; or maybe you want to split your CRM list by geography in different pages.
 You can add a View of a table to have the perfect view for every meeting, team, or person.

-Step 4: Add more Sections & Folders
+Step 4: Add more Pages and Subpages

 Step 5: Get fancy

 Once you've done the above, you'll have an organized and detailed Coda doc, but you can always add more depending on your needs.
 You can add Conditional Formats to your tables to make the data pop; or you can add Controls to manipulate data in interesting ways.